Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +--------+-------------+--------------------------------------------------------------------------+

 .. note::
-   Maritime INS uses fields 1 through 9 for external GNSS input.
+   Aerial INS uses fields 1 through 9 for external GNSS input.
 Fields 10 and 11 are logged but are not used in the real-time algorithm.

 2.1.2.2.
 GGA: Global Positioning System Fix Data